-Modern air sweepers vastly increase the ability of sweepers to pick up pollutants and remove them from runoff stream
+Modern air sweepers vastly increased the ability of sweepers to pick-up pollutants and remove them from stormwater

-Use of regenerative air and vacuum sweepers (i.e., air sweepers) has vastly improved pickup efficiency of particles of all sizes - but especially those under 250 microns - by far the most bioavailable and mobile fraction of all debris sizes.
+Use of regenerative air and vacuum sweepers (i.e., air sweepers) has vastly improved pickup efficiency of particles of all sizes especially those under 250 microns - by far the most bioavailable and mobile fraction of all debris sizes.
 Removals of 90% to 95% have been achieved.

-Want to design the best possible pollutant removal program?
-Tandem operation of a mechanical broom sweeper followed by an air sweeper will likely provide the most effective pick-up performance
+Perhaps the Best News: Tandem operation of a mechanical broom sweeper followed by an air sweeper will likely provide the most effective pick-up performance

-- A 1994 City of Portland Study that monitored the pick-up performance of a monthly tandem sweeping operation, using before and after street dirt sampling, against that of the standard mechanical-only operation over a six-month period.
-Concluded that the average pick-up of PM from the tandem operation was 74.2% vs. 39.8% for the stand-alone broom operation. - These results help to explain the 16 site/pollutant NURP investigations that found higher pollutant concentrations after aggressive broom sweeping.
-Broom machines of that era only removed the much larger-sized PM (particulate material) which exposed the fines to washoff from storms that follow.
-A tandem operation has a greater capacity to remove large bulky material (tire casings, mufflers, etc.) as well as fine particles of less than 250 microns.
+- A 1994 City of Portland Study that monitored the pick-up performance of a monthly tandem sweeping operation, using before and after street dirt sampling, against that of the standard mechanical-only operation over a sixmonth period found that the average pick-up of PM from the tandem operation was 74.2% vs. 39.8% for the stand-alone broom operation. - These results help to explain the 16 site/pollutant NURP investigations that found higher pollutant concentrations after aggressive broom sweeping.
+Broom machines of that era only removed the much larger-sized PM (particulate material) which exposes the fines to washoff from storms that follow.
+A tandem operation has as a greater capacity to remove fine particles of less than 250 microns.
 As a result, the concentration of pollutants washed off in the storms that follow will be lower. - The 1994 cost analysis showed that the higher cost of tandem sweeping is more than offset by its greater recovery benefit.
-However, the question that remains to be answered is: Given the increased effectiveness of modern-day sweepers is the tandem operation still the most cost-effective? - See info at: https://www.worldsweeper.com/Street/BestPractices/v4n1emphasis.html
+However, the question that remains to be answered is: That given the increased effectiveness of modern-day sweepers is the tandem operation still the most cost-effective?